sebastian-mutz/integrate/course/source/index.rst

-.. climstat documentation master file, created by sphinx-quickstart on Mon Jan 21 20:21:55 2019.
+.. integrate documentation master file, created by sphinx-quickstart on Mon Jan 21 20:21:55 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.